spdrnl/keras-categorical/README.md

 ![Categorical](cat-nn.png)

 This is a practical example of how NN can be made to shape data.
+The code uses the Keras model functional API to build the model.

 Note
 ----